msjimc/TransGBViewer/Guide/LAYOUT.md

 Figure 6c

-Figure 6: Selecting a transcript in the left-hand list and pressing the __Right__ arrow button (blue line Figure 6a) will remove the transcript from the left-hand list and place it in the right-hand list (Figure 6b).
-Selecting a transcript in the right-hand list and pressing the __Left__ arrow button (blue line Figure 6b) will move the transcript back to the left-hand list (Figure 6c).
+Figure 6: Selecting a transcript in the left-hand list and pressing the __Right__ arrow button (blue line in Figure 6a) will remove the transcript from the left-hand list and place it in the right-hand list (Figure 6b).
+Selecting a transcript in the right-hand list and pressing the __Left__ arrow button (blue line in Figure 6b) will move the transcript back to the left-hand list (Figure 6c).

 ---